 Blocklist (default Internet firewall) users a final allow rule

-The Track option for firewall rules helps you monitor and analyze the firewall traffic events and notifications.
-We recommend that you configure rules to generate events for the block action, and easily monitor the sources that are trying to reach restricted content.
-Also, you can add events and notifications for rules that handle traffic with significant security risks.
+The Track option for firewall rules lets you monitor and analyze the firewall traffic events and notifications.
+We recommend that you configure rules to generate events for the Block action to easily monitor the sources that are trying to reach restricted content.
+You can also configure events and notifications for rules that handle traffic with significant security risks.

 For more information about email notifications and events, see Working with Email Notifications for the Account.

-The Time Constraint feature lets you define a specific time range that the firewall rule is enabled.
+The Time setting lets you define a specific time range for the firewall rule.
 Outside of the time range, the firewall ignores this rule.
 This feature lets you limit Internet access and improve access control in your network.
-For example, you can define a rule in the Internet firewall that only blocks access to the Social category during regular working hours.
-Or you can create a rule in the WAN firewall that only allows access to a cloud data center during the same working hours.
-Edit the Actions section for a rule to schedule the time constraints.
+For example, you can define a rule in the Internet firewall that only blocks access to the Social category during regular work hours.
+Or you can create a rule in the WAN firewall that only allows access to a cloud data center during work hours.
+The Actions section for a rule provides a preset option to Limit to working hours.